mirochaj/ares/doc/example_cuvb.rst

 The background spectrum between the Lyman-:math:`\alpha` line and the Lyman-limit exhibits a series of absorption features due to Lyman series absorption, first illustrated by `Haiman et al. (1997) <http://adsabs.harvard.edu/abs/1997ApJ...476..458H>`_.
+To evolve this kind of radiation background in time, we'll use the :class:`ares.simulations.MetaGalacticBackground` class:

 ::